**Information Session March 7th, 3:30 PM in Thomson 334!**

 ELIGIBILITY AND ENROLLMENT

 The program will accept applications from students who are currently enrolled in any accredited college or university in the U.S. All students apply to the program through the UW Study Abroad Office's NW Cádiz Program website: UW Study Abroad WEBAPP.
-Students from schools other than the University of Washington must enroll as non-matriculated students at the University of Washington, but the $200 non-matriculated student fee will be waived for students participating in the NW Cádiz program.
 In order to be officially enrolled at UW and to receive grades and an official transcript, all students must pay the non-refundable UW Study Abroad fee of $700 by deadline posted in the UW Study Abroad Cádiz program description.
 This single (one-time) fee covers one or two semesters of study in Cadiz.
+Students from schools other than the University of Washington must also enroll as non-matriculated students at the University of Washington and pay a $200 non-matriculated UW student fee.

 In addition to the UW Study Abroad online NW Cádiz application, students must also fill out and submit hard copy of our departmental application form and a current unofficial transcript to the NW Cadiz Program office in the Department of Spanish & Portuguese, PDL C-104.